Installation

 We follow steps 1 to 4 of [Generating a new SSH key and adding it to the ssh-agent - GitHub Docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent).

-**Add SSH key to your GitHub account**
+**Add SSH key to GitHub account**

 We follow steps 1 to 9 of [Adding a new SSH key to your GitHub account - GitHub Docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account).